-This month we have had our eyes on dried plants and flowers.
+This month we’ve had our eyes on dried plants and flowers.
 There’s nothing more elegant.
 And as the days start getting just a little bit colder, we’ll take whatever we can get that reminds us of summer days.
 We’ve LOVED the dried plant trend and decided to to try it out with paper because when do suddenly come across a dried frond?
 Dried plants are already permanent, we get it, but we loved them too much to not give it a shot.
-Here’s our version of the lovely Palm Fan Leaves, jazzed up with a little bit of color, because could something really be Lars if it wasn’t at least one of the shades of the rainbow?
+Here’s our DIY palm Leaves, jazzed up with a little bit of color, because could something really be Lars if it wasn’t at least one of the shades of the rainbow?

 - Brown butcher paper